rubn-g/payloadcms-lexical-ext/README.md

 - **Text Color** – Customize the color of selected text.
 - **Text Highlight** – Highlight text with a background color.
 - **Block Background Color** – Apply background colors to entire blocks of content.
-- **Embed youtube videos** - Add embedded youtube videos to the content of the editor
+- **Embed videos** - Add embedded youtube or vimeo videos to the content of the editor

 **New features will be added** - Create issues for new features or create them yourself and create a PR to share it with the community